LuyiLi/FireFighting_RL/README.md

 ### Action Space
 The action space comprised numerous dimensions of actions initially, resulting in a space with approximately 300 possible actions.

-After a discussion with our professor, we made a significant adjustment, reducing the number of inputs for the agents to a more reasonable number of around 10 actions, that is, 5 directions and 2 motivation.
+After a discussion with our professor, we made a significant adjustment, reducing the number of inputs for the agents to a more reasonable number of around 10 actions, that is, 4 directions with 2 motivations (moving/spraying water), staying, and go back to water supply station via A* algorithm.

 ### Usage
-For learning agent, please check `TestNN_v1,ipynb` to train the model.
-And for evaluation the model performance trained following Q-Learning and visualize the fire spreading tend and agent actions, please run `eval_DQN.ipynb`.
+For learning agent, please check `DeepQLearning.ipynb` to train the model.
+And to evaluate the model performance trained following Q-Learning, visualizing the fire spreading tend and agent actions, please run `eval_DQN.ipynb`.

 <p align="center">
     <img src="figs/fire_agent6.gif" alt="network">
 </p>

+We also impletment Actor-Critic method and Policy Gradiant method.
+PLease run `ActorCritic.ipynb` and `Policy Gradiant.ipynb` are for model training, respectively.
+For the training of the two models mentioned above, please refer to the comments in the `eval.ipynb `.

+An example for Actor-Critic method.
 <p align="center">
     <img src="figs/fire_agentAC8.gif" alt="network">
 </p>

+An example for Policy Gradiant method.
 <p align="center">
     <img src="figs/fire_agentPG8.gif" alt="network">
 </p>